aohibbard/Collector/README.md

 # Collectr

 Collectr is a Sinatra application built as a project for the Flatiron School.
-The application allows users to login and and manage a database of artworks (ostsensibly ones owned by them)
+The application allows users to login and and manage a database of artworks (ostsensibly ones owned by them).
+A video demo is available at: https://vimeo.com/385857973 .
+A Heroku deployment is available at: https://collectr-app.herokuapp.com/

 ## Getting Started